dmpstats/Behavioural_Classification_for_Vultures/README.md

 No `Feeding` behaviour is predicted within the first stage of classification.

+Reclassification is performed if altitude data is available.
+This requires a column named `altitude` - if not present, please use the `Standardise Formats and Calculate Basic Statistics` MoveApp to rename or create this column.
+Altitude reclassification is performed as follows:

+-   An individual that is initially assigned to `Resting` but whose altitude is increasing is reclassified to `Travelling`

+-   An individual that is initially assigned to `Resting` but whose altitude is decreasing is reclassified to `Travelling` if the next location involves further ascent or desccent.
+Otherwise, it remains `Resting`

+`Feeding` behaviour is classified based on runs of stationary behaviour.
+Locations within the highest 5 percentiles of cumulative time spent stationary are reclassified as `Feeding`.

-The second stage of classification calls the (provided *or* uploaded `Fit Speed-as-Time-of-Day` models and calculates cumulative runs of stationary behaviours (`Resting` and `Roosting`).
-Reclassification is performed to generate `Feeding` behaviour:
+The final stage of classification, when incorporated, will call the (provided *or* uploaded `Fit Speed-as-Time-of-Day` models and calculates cumulative runs of stationary behaviours (`Resting` and `Roosting`).

--   Points within the lowest 5 percentiles of predicted movement based on time of day are reclassified as `Feeding`
+Reclassification is performed to generate `Feeding` behaviour: locations within the lowest 5 percentiles of predicted movement based on time of day are reclassified as `Feeding`

--   Points within the highest 5 percentiles of time spent stationary are reclassified as `Feeding`

 ### Input data